 Moderate Rehabilitation Program.

-Under the Section 8 Moderate

-Rehabilitation program (both the regular program and the single room occupancy program), the public housing agency (PHA) applies the AAF to the base rent component of the contract rent, not the full contract rent.
-For the other covered programs, the AAF is applied to the whole amount of the pre-adjustment contract rent.
+Under the Section 8 Moderate Rehabilitation program, (both the regular program and the single room occupancy program), the public housing agency (PHA) applies the AAF to the base rent component of the contract rent, not the full contract rent.

-III.
+II.
 Adjustment Procedures

 This section of the notice provides a broad description of procedures for adjusting the contract rent.
-Technical details and requirements are described in HUD notices, issued by the Office of Housing and the Office of Public and Indian Housing.
+Technical details and requirements are described in HUD notices H 2002-10 (Section 8 New Construction and Substantial Rehabilitation, Loan Management, and Property Disposition) and PIH 97-57 (Moderate Rehabilitation and Project-Based Certificates).